KevinAst/svelte-native-forms/src/util/ui/tailwind-dynamic-color-themes/README.md

 <!--- *** Section ************************************************************************* --->
 ## Getting Started

-TODO: adjust samples with final context/real color used in my system

 Out of the starting gate, there are a number of things you must manage to setup your color themes.
 This is not so much a reflection of the **DCT** utility, but rather the nature of the beast.  **DCT** itself